How to pivot an entire company in a week and remain profitable

 On Thursday afternoon, Billstrom reported that morale among employees remains high on the factory floor.
 Since last week, the design team has already developed a new process for making the face shields and masks more quickly—by using die cutting rather than laser cutting.

-“What I sense is that everyone has a great feeling of purpose now,” Billstrom says.
+“What I sense is that everyone has a great feeling of purpose now,” Billstrom said.
 “Before, our purpose was to make very high-quality clothing.
 You can take a lot of pride in something like that, but now our purpose is to save lives and keep people from getting hurt.
 Everyone here can feel that we’re doing something important.”